LangDriveCTRL: Natural Language Controllable Driving Scene Editing with Multi-modal Agents

 \subsection{Ablation Studies}

-To validate the effectiveness of our behavior and video refinement modules (the behavior reviewer agent and the video diffusion tool), we conduct ablation studies on these two components.
+To validate the effectiveness of our behavior and video refinement modules (the behavior reviewer agent and the video reviewer agent), we conduct ablation studies on these two components.
 For behavior refinement experiments, we use the same 30 test scenes as in Table \ref{tab:base_exp}, but generate new test instructions (70 in total).
 While the behavior editing instructions from Table \ref{tab:base_exp} mostly target single objects, here we create more challenging instructions that specify target behaviors for multiple objects simultaneously.
 Additionally, during evaluation, we directly evaluate the generated trajectories instead of the edited videos.

-As shown in Table \ref{tab:behavior_feedback_loop}, our feedback loop significantly improves trajectory–instruction alignment and decreases both off-road and collision cases.
+As shown in Table \ref{tab:behavior_feedback_loop}, our feedback loop significantly improves trajectory–inst ruction alignment and decreases both off-road and collision cases.
 We also present a visual comparison in Figure \ref{fig:behavior_feedback_loop} (``Make the ego vehicle change to the middle lane and make car 2 change to the right lane.").
 In iteration 1, the reviewer checks the generated trajectories and finds that neither the ego vehicle nor car 2 produces target trajectories, so it increases the Classifier-Free Guidance (CFG) weight for both.
 In iteration 2, the reviewer observes that car 2 now generates the correct trajectory, while the ego vehicle still does not.
 Therefore, it saves car 2's trajectory as guidance for the next iteration and continues to increase the CFG weight for the ego vehicle.
 After iteration 3, both ego vehicle and car 2 generate correct trajectories, so the process stops.

-Table \ref{tab:vdm} provides ablation results for the video refinement module, demonstrating that it significantly improves the photorealism of edited videos.
-It effectively maintains photorealism under significant view changes and resolves lighting inconsistencies caused by foreground object insertion.
-Detailed visual comparisons can be found in Figure \ref{fig:supp_vdm}.
+Table~\ref{tab:vdm} provides ablation results for the video iterative refinement.
+To illustrate how video diffusion models may alter the original appearance of inserted vehicles, we use only insertion and replacement instructions in this experiment.
+The coarse video (row 1) aligns well with instructions but exhibits poor photorealism.
+Applying the video diffusion tool once (row 2) for harmonization significantly improves photorealism but compromises appearance alignment.
+Our iterative refinement (row 3) achieves both objectives simultaneously.